 The global awareness around the consumption and production of energy drives the renewable market.
-By 2025, the renewable market is forecast to reach 2.15 trillion U.S. dollars.
+By 2025, the renewable market is forecast to reach 2.15 trillion U.S. dollars (Statista).

-While the data on the network can be processed in real-time, thanks to 5G adoption, big data enables energy suppliers to analyse performance and customer behaviour to optimize their energy consumption.
+Smart grids rely on smart meters,an IoT application that combines a digital electricity meter and a two-way communication component to measure real time power production and consumption.
+While the data on network can be processed in real time, thanks to 5G adoption, big data enables energy suppliers to analyse performance and customer behaviour to optimize their energy consumption.

 Smart Grids will play a key role in the shift from conventional and inefficient power systems to intelligent, sustainable energy consumption.

 Suggestion: has been further supported by the recent